Tutorial

 Large, real-world datasets may have very complicated patterns that are difficult to detect by just looking at the data.
 That’s why the study of anomaly detection is an extremely important application of Machine Learning.

-In this article we are going to implement anomaly detection using the isolation forest algorithm.
-We have a simple dataset of salaries, where a few of the salaries are anomalous.
+In this article, we will implement anomaly detection using the isolation forest algorithm.
+We have a simple dataset of salaries, and a few of the salaries are anomalous.
 Our goal is to find those salaries.
-You could imagine this being a situation where certain employees in a company are making an unusually large sum of money, which might be an indicator of unethical activity.
+You could imagine a situation where certain employees in a company are making an unusually large sum of money, which might be an indicator of unethical activity.

 Before we proceed with the implementation, let’s discuss some of the use cases of anomaly detection.